TypeScriptToLua/typescripttolua.github.io/docs/assigning-global-variables.md

 ## Registering functions as class methods with a decorator

 Sometimes you don't want to register just a loose function, but instead register a class or class method.
-A very nice way to do this is to use decorators (they unfortunately only work on classes, and not for loose functions).
+A nice way to do this is to use decorators (they unfortunately only work on classes, and not for loose functions).

 One example of such a decorator is: